loftwah/linux-for-pirates/README.md

 You might imagine that backend developers are responsible for creating and maintaining the systems that power your network.
 They might work on tasks such as developing and maintaining server-side software, designing and implementing APIs, and managing infrastructure, all of which are important for keeping your network running smoothly and efficiently.

-> **Note:** Backend developers are sometimes referred to as "back-end developers" or "back end developers."
+> **Note** Backend developers are sometimes referred to as "back-end developers" or "back end developers."

 #### Cloud Computing